open-austin/open-austin.github.io/projects/process.md

 #### Does my project have to be open source?

 All Open Austin projects beyond the experiment stage should be open source.
 As far as choosing a license, choose whichever one fits your project best.
 Our projects have used the Unlicense (public domain), the MIT License and the GNU GPL.

+#### I have more questions.
+Who can I ask?

+Email info@open-austin.org or ask on the [Open Austin Slack](http://slack.open-austin.org).

 ## Poject stages